MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 ## 1. Get the web service

-Once you have authenticated (see workflow example), you can retrieve the web service from R Server, assign it to a variable, and define the inputs to it as record data in a data frame (or CSV, TSV, ...).
+Once you have authenticated, retrieve the web service from R Server, assign it to a variable, and define the inputs to it as record data in a data frame, CSV, or TSV.

 Batching begins by retrieving the web service containing the code against which you score the data records you define next.
 You can get a service using its name and version with the `getService()` function from `mrsdeploy`.
 The result is a service object, which in our example is called `txService`.
 The `getService` function is covered in detail in the article "[How to interact with and consume web services in R](howto-consume-web-service-interact-in-r.md)."

 **Syntax:** `getService("<serviceName>", "<version>")`